dotnet/csharpstandard/standard/classes.md

 The *return_type* of a method declaration specifies the type of the value computed and returned by the method.
 The *return_type* is `void` if the method does not return a value.
 If the declaration includes the `partial` modifier, then the return type shall be `void` ([§15.6.9](classes.md#1569-partial-methods)).
 If the declaration includes the `async` modifier then the return type shall be `void` or a *task type* ([§15.15.1](classes.md#15151-general)).

 A generic method is a method whose declaration includes a *type_parameter_list*.
 This specifies the type parameters for the method.
 The optional *type_parameter_constraints_clause*s specify the constraints for the type parameters.
 A *method_declaration* shall not have *type_parameter_constraints_clauses* unless it also has a *type_parameter_list*.
 A *method_declaration* for an explicit interface member implementation shall not have any *type_parameter_constraints_clause*s.
 A generic *method_declaration* for an explicit interface member implementation inherits any constraints from the constraints on the interface method.
 Similarly, a method declaration with the `override` modifier shall not have any *type_parameter_constraints_clause*s and the constraints of the method's type parameters are inherited from the virtual method being overridden.The *member_name* specifies the name of the method.
-Unless the method is an explicit interface member implementation ([§18.6.2](interfaces.md#1862-explicit-interface-member-implementations)), the *member_name* is simply an *identifier*.
-For an explicit interface member implementation, the *member_name* consists of an *interface_type* followed by a "`.`" and an *identifier*.
+Unless the method is an explicit interface member implementation ([§18.6.2](interfaces.md#1862-explicit-interface-member-implementations)), the *member_name* is simply an *Identifier*.
+For an explicit interface member implementation, the *member_name* consists of an *interface_type* followed by a "`.`" and an *Identifier*.
 In this case, the declaration shall include no modifiers other than (possibly) `extern` or `async`.

 The optional *formal_parameter_list* specifies the parameters of the method ([§15.6.2](classes.md#1562-method-parameters)).